Alamofire/Alamofire/README.md

 ### URLRequestConvertible

-Types adopting the `URLRequestConvertible` can be used to construct URL requests.
+Types adopting the `URLRequestConvertible` protocol can be used to construct URL requests.
 Like `URLStringConvertible`, this is recommended for applications with any significant interactions between client and server.

 Top-level and instance methods on `Manager` taking `URLRequestConvertible` arguments are provided as a way to provide type-safe routing.
 Such an approach can be used to abstract away server-side inconsistencies, as well as manage authentication credentials and other state.